Jewish Agency for Israel: Jewish Agency for Palestine 1929–1948

+negotiations with a view to ascertaining the precise terms of His Majesty‘s government for the proposed establishment of a Jewish state."
+This decision revealed differences within the Jewish Agency, with some of the non-Zionist faction disagreeing with the decision and some calling for a conference of Jews and Arabs.

-Non-Zionists representation
+Non-Zionist representation

-In 1929, the Palestine Zionist Executive was renamed, restructured and officially inaugurated as The Jewish Agency for Palestine by the 16th Zionist Congress, held in Zürich, Switzerland.
-The new body was larger and included a number of Jewish non-Zionist individuals and organizations, who were interested in Jewish settlement in Palestine.
-They were philanthropic rather than political, and many opposed talk of a Jewish State.
-With this broader Jewish representation, the Jewish Agency for Palestine was recognized by the British in 1930, in lieu of the Zionist Organization, as the appropriate Jewish agency under the terms of the Mandate.
-The 16th Zionist Congress determined that in the event of the future dissolution of the agency, the World Zionist Organization would replace it as representative of the Jews for the purpose of the Mandate.
+The new body was larger and was required by its constitution for half of the members of its governing bodies to be made up of Jewish non-Zionist individuals and organizations.
+Many of the organizations were philanthropic rather than political, and while they were interested in Jewish immigration to the Yishuv, many opposed talk of a Jewish State.

-There was strong opposition within the ZO when the idea of enlargement of the board of governors of the Jewish Agency was first raised in 1924 to include non-Zionist Jews, and the idea was accepted by the Zionist Congress only in 1927.
+There was strong opposition within the ZO when the idea of enlargement of the board of governors of the Jewish Agency was first raised in 1924 to include non-Zionist Jews, but the idea was accepted by the Zionist Congress in 1927.

 Even though non-Zionists took part in the agency, it was still closely tied to the Zionist Organization.
-The president of the ZO served as the chair of the Executive Council and the Assembly of the Jewish Agency, and half of the members of the agency's governing bodies were chosen by the ZO, ensuring a unified policy and close cooperation between the two organizations.
-The change was Chaim Weizmann's initiative and was established on the principle of parity between Zionist and non-Zionist Jews working together in the building of a Jewish national home.
+The president of the ZO served as the chair of the Executive Council and the Assembly of the Jewish Agency, and the half of its membership that was designated for Zionists was selected by the ZO.
+The two bodies cooperated closely.

 Those participating included Sholem Asch, H.N.
 Bialik, Leon Blum, Albert Einstein, Immanuel Löw, Lord Melchett and Herbert Samuel.
 American non-Zionists received 44 of the 112 seats allotted to non-Zionists.
 The British Board of Deputies joined as a constituent body.

 David Ben-Gurion was Chairman of the Executive of the Jewish Agency from 1935 to 1948.
 Upon the founding of the State of Israel, he left his position to become the first Prime Minister of the state.